-The production, playfully directed and choreographed by Daisy Spencer, is currently a hot ticket – it attracted a packed, jovial opening night audience in Kloof last night (December 12) and demand is such that an extra 2pm show on December 21 has been added to the schedule to meet demand.
+The production, playfully directed and choreographed by Daisy Spencer, was a hot ticket when it premiered at the Rhumbelow Theatre in Kloof last December – it attracted a packed, jovial opening night audience and demand was such that an extra show was added to the schedule to meet demand.

-If you’re seeking an escape from the many woes we are enduring in this country right now, this show is just the ticket, serving a smile-a-minute load of nonsense with a mix of colourful characters and screwball situations, some audience participation, and a diverse range of songs.
+If you’re seeking an escape from the many woes we are enduring in this country right now, this show is just the ticket for streaming, serving a smile-a-minute load of nonsense with a mix of colourful characters and screwball situations, some audience participation, and a diverse range of songs.